lol123123f/EbTelosUltimate/README.md

 # EbTelosUltimate

-EbTelosUltimate is a fabric mod for https://telosrealms.com server this mod allow you to do simple task that is not featured in the game
+EbTelosUltimate is a fabric mod for the https://telosrealms.com server.

+This mod adds unique QOL tools and features not featured in the base game that are designed to elevate your experience of the server.